luna215/signoz.io/blog/2023-11-25-signoz-startups-to-enterprise.md

 </head>

-When you think about observability?
-Do you just think of it as an insurance?
-Or do you think it can also drive growth for the business?

-Working with many customers and users trying to get better at Observability, there are two mindsets I see:

-<!--truncate-->

-![Cover Image](/img/blog/2023/11/complete-journey.webp)

 Observability is a crucial component of a startup's journey, evolving in importance and complexity as the company grows.
 Understanding this evolution is key to implementing the right solutions at the right time

 Observability journey of companies typically takes this route:

+<!--truncate-->

+![Cover Image](/img/blog/2023/11/complete-journey.webp)

 When a company is just founded with 2 co-founders, observability is not a concern.
 They just want to get a product out and validate the idea with customers.
 In the initial days the idea is just to find Product Market Fit

-If there is product market fit, and that’s a big IF ( and many startups die before that) - it’s likely that they have a customer who is using the product.
+If there is product market fit, and that’s a big IF (and many startups die before that) - it’s likely that they have a customer who is using the product.
 Typically if you are a SaaS startup which is hosting some application and providing it a service to users - you need to guarantee some uptime.
 As users are relying on your product and it’s your job to maintain it’s reliability and availability - you need to have some way to understand how your application is running, are the customers accessing it seeing if load fast ( or what’s the latency they are seeing)

 ### Early PMF